NeuroJSON/bjdata/Binary_JData_Specification.md

 ```

 ## <a name="container_optimized"/>Optimized Format
-Both container types support optional parameters that can help optimize the container for better parsing performance and smaller size.
+Both container types support optional parameters that can help optimize the
+container for better parsing performance and smaller size.

 ### Type - *$*
-When a _type_ is specified, all value types stored in the container (either array or object) are considered to be of that singular _type_ and as a result, _type_ markers are omitted for each value within the container.
-This can be thought of providing the ability to create a strongly typed container in UBJSON.
+When a _type_ is specified, all value types stored in the container (either
+array or object) are considered to be of that singular _type_ and as a result,
+_type_ markers are omitted for each value within the container.
+This can be
+thought of providing the ability to create a strongly typed container in BJData.
 - If a _type_ is specified, it **must** be done so before a _count_.
 - If a _type_ is specified, a _count_ **must** be specified as well.
+(Otherwise
-(Otherwise it is impossible to tell when a container is ending, e.g. did you just parse *]* or the int8 value of 93?)
+it is impossible to tell when a container is ending, e.g. did you just parse
+*]* or the int8 value of 93?)

 #### Example (string type):
 ```